Boris Johnson says sorry after report slams lockdown parties

 Associated Press

-But Johnson brushed off calls to quit over the “partygate” scandal, promising to reform the way his office is run and insisting that he and his government can be trusted.
+Johnson brushed off calls to quit over the “partygate” scandal, promising to reform the way his office is run and insisting that he and his government can be trusted.
+But he faced criticism from some of his own Conservative colleagues, who have the power to oust a leader some fear has become damaged goods.
+One Conservative lawmaker accused the prime minister of taking him for “a fool.”

 Gray found that “failures of leadership and judgment” allowed events to occur that “should not have been allowed to take place.”